George Gurdjieff: Final years

+Death

-Gurdjieff died of cancer at the American Hospital in Neuilly-sur-Seine, France.
+Gurdjieff died of cancer at the American Hospital in Neuilly-sur-Seine, France, on 29 October 1949.
 His funeral took place at the St. Alexandre Nevsky Russian Orthodox Cathedral at 12 Rue Daru, Paris.
 He is buried in the cemetery at Avon (near Fontainebleau).

+Personal life

 Children

-Although no evidence or documents have certified anyone as a child of Gurdjieff, the following six people are believed to be his children:
+Although no evidence or documents have certified anyone as a child of Gurdjieff, the following six people have been claimed to be his children: